gesistsa/sweater/README.md

 #> • <calculate_es()>: Calculate effect size
 #> • <plot()>: Plot the bias of each individual word
 ```

+The returned object is an S3 object.
+Please refer to the help file of
+the method for the definition of all slots (in this case: `?mac`).
+For
+example, the magnitude of bias for each word is available in the `P`
+slot.

 ``` r
 sort(mac_neg$P)